 (b) Specifically, no one may cause or threaten to cause detriment to another person because they believe or suspect that any person may have made, proposes to make, or could make a protected disclosure.

-(ii) injury of an employee in their employment;
+(ii) injury of a team member in their employment;

-(iii) alteration of an employee’s position or duties to their disadvantage;
+(iii) alteration of a team members’s position or duties to their disadvantage;

-(iv) discrimination between an employee and other employees;
+(iv) discrimination between a team member and other team members;

 (v) harassment or intimidation of a person;